-Catherine Hanley’s new book, MATILDA: Empress, Queen, Warrior, will be published by Yale University Press on 12 March 2019.
+Catherine Hanley’s new book, MATILDA: Empress, Queen, Warrior, was published by Yale University Press on 12 March 2019.

 Catherine Hanley has a PhD in Medieval Studies, specialising in twelfth and thirteenth century warfare, and has studied at or worked at the University of Sheffield, institutions in Brussels and Germany, and the University of Warwick.
 She is the author of LOUIS: The French Prince who Invaded England (Yale University Press 2016).
 She lives in Somerset with her family.

 Praise for MATILDA:

 “The biography of Matilda I’ve been waiting for: as clear-sighted, forthright and formidable as the empress herself.
 Catherine Hanley combines lucid scholarship with page-turning narrative; military expertise with a fine-grained understanding of the challenges facing a twelfth-century woman who sought to rule.
 The result – authoritative, human, and utterly compelling – is a triumph.”
 Helen Castor, author of SHE WOLVES